poetapp/documentation/rdd/separate-file-uploads.md

 ### frost-api: hide node changes

 The node will now require signed verifiable claims.
 Signed verifiable claims have a few requirements that frost-api will need to be adjusted to handle.
-The goal is to leave the frost-api untouched, and automate the transition behind the scenes to these new signed verifiable claims.
+The goal is to leave the API exposed by Frost untouched, and automate the transition behind the scenes to these new signed verifiable claims.

 #### Signed Verifiable Claim Requirements